-Are you building products without knowing if anyone will use it?
-Are you finding it takes forever to do market validation?
+Are you building products without knowing if anyone will use them?
+Does market validation seem to take forever?
 If so, then this post about how we did a Tech Sprint Speed Run at Retina is for you.
 But first…

 “I feel the need… The need for speed.”

 – Me, 2 weeks ago during our Design Sprint

 What is a Tech Sprint Speed Run?
 It’s a framework for rapidly and efficiently testing new ideas in order to see if they would make great products.

 At Retina, we developed and tested a new design sprint framework so that we could:

 “Effectively validate our product ideas in the most efficient and expedient way possible”